 The Reexamination Preprocessing Unit will attempt to notify the requester of any informality in the request in order to give the requester time to respond before a decision is made on the request.
-If the requester does not respond and correct the informality, the decision on the request will be made on the information presented.
-If the information presented does not present "a substantial new question of patentability", the request for reexamination will be denied.
+If the requester does not respond and correct the informality, the decision on the request will be made on the information presented does not present "a substantial new question of patentability", the request for reexamination will be denied.